 This committee – made up of scientists, doctors, and other people from the local community (e.g., consumer representative, ethics expert) – reviews each study to see that it is designed to protect the patient and to ensure that the benefits of the study outweigh the risks.
 Each trial must meet the Good Clinical Practice (GCP) standard.
 GCP is an ethical and scientific quality standard that ensures that the rights, safety and well being of study participants are protected.

 The length of each study is different.
 The trial’s protocol document will provide you with information on how long the trial lasts and what is expected of you.

 You can leave the trial at any time.
 You can withdraw your consent and choose to leave the trial if you no longer wish to participate for any reason.

 As a participant of a clinical trial, you would receive excellent medical care from a team of doctors, nurses, researchers, social workers and other health professionals who are on hand to manage your condition.
 The trial’s protocol may require you to visit the study site more often to check in with your study doctor.
 Plus you may receive more tests and treatments than usual.

 What if I get a placebo?

 It is very unusual for a person to receive a placebo in a clinical trial in Australia and you would be warned of this possibility before commencing a trial.
-As a rule, trials of drugs for cancer do not use a placebo but rather participants receive an approved drug already in use or the approved drug plus the drug being studied.
-In “randomised” trials, researchers use a computer to randomly decide who will get the real drug and who will receive the standard treatment.
+As a rule, trials of drugs for cancer do not use a placebo but rather participants receive a standard treatment already in use or the standard treatment plus the drug being studied.
+In “randomised” trials, researchers use a computer to randomly decide who will get the experimental treatment and who will receive the standard treatment.
 In a “blinded” trial, neither the researchers nor you will know if you’re receiving the experimental or standard drug.
 The randomised system ensures the process meets the scientific requirements of the trial.